grafana/loki/docs/sources/api/_index.md

 }
 ```

-The items in the `values` array are sorted by their timestamp in an ascending order.
+The items in the `values` array are sorted by timestamp, and the oldest item is first.

 And `<stream value>` is: